 Regulation of Pipelines and Power Lines

-In determining whether a pipeline project should proceed, the Commission reviews, among other things, its economic, technical and financial feasibility, and the environmental and socio-economic impact of the project.
+In determining whether a pipeline project should proceed, the Commission assesses, among other things, its economic, technical and financial feasibility, and the environmental and socio-economic impact of the project, as well as any impacts on Indigenous peoples.

 To ensure that engineering, safety and environmental requirements are met, the Commission audits and inspects the construction and operation of pipelines.
 Since February 1987, Commission inspectors have also been responsible for enforcing Part II of the Canada Labour Code, applying to the occupational safety and health of pipeline workers in the field.